-EDU 437 - Mathematics Methods for Early Childhood Classrooms II, 3 credit hours
+EDU 437 - Mathematics Instruction in the Inclusive Early Childhood Setting II, 3 credit hours

 Corequisite(s): EDU 434, EDU 435, EDU 436, EDU 473X

 Students will study the methods and materials applicable to teaching mathematics to children grades 3rd-5th.
 A problem-solving approach will be emphasized.
 Field experience is required for this class.